EvorsioDev/MLDokio/README.md

 [![img2](https://img.shields.io/spiget/downloads/83583?color=red&style=for-the-badge)](https://www.spigotmc.org/resources/mldokio-write-a-music-to-your-heart.83583/)
 [![img3](https://img.shields.io/spiget/version/83583?color=blueviolet&label=version&style=for-the-badge)](https://www.spigotmc.org/resources/mldokio-write-a-music-to-your-heart.83583/)

-<p align="left">PosePlugin - Recording tool for minecraft noteblock musicians record their music to one disc. <br>So if your server is lagging but you want to share your music with others save it to disc and play on jukebox.</p>
+<p align="left">MLDokio - Recording tool for minecraft noteblock musicians record their music to one disc. <br>So if your server is lagging but you want to share your music with others save it to disc and play on jukebox.</p>

 <h3>✔️ Recommended use on <a href="https://github.com/PaperMC/Paper">Paper</a> or others <a href="https://github.com/Tuinity/Tuinity">Paper Forks</a>.</h3>
 Tested on: <a href="https://github.com/PaperMC/Paper">Paper</a>, <a href="https://github.com/Tuinity/Tuinity">Tuinity</a>,